A history of Hebrew — how it built its cultural fortress and why it has survived so long.

 This doesn’t happen the other way around.
 Arabic speakers in Israel (numbering around a million) may use Hebrew words, but it’s out of necessity, not because it’s slang they’ve adopted because it’s cool.

 Migrants continue to come to Israel.
-Most of them don’t speak Hebrew fluently.
+Most of them don’t speak Hebrew fluently, as you’d expect.

 The main paths for migrants to learn Hebrew is through a) military service, where they’re taught Hebrew (and have to use it), and b) ulpans, state-sponsored schools that are for migrants to learn Hebrew.

 Many Israeli Arabs attend Arabic language schools, where the primary language of instruction is Arabic.
 Nonetheless, enough Hebrew instruction is given that people who attend these schools are fluent in Hebrew.
-However, they maintain a distinct culturally Arabic accent, pronouncing the letter resh (“ר”) with an Arabic trilled sound from the tip of the tongue, for example, rather than the modern Hebrew trilling from the back of the throat.
+However, they maintain a distinct culturally Arabic accent, pronouncing the letter resh (“ר”) with an Arabic trilled sound from the tip of the tongue.

-The Ashkenazi of Northern Europe couldn’t pronounce the guttural sounds of Hebrew, and so stopped distinguishing between them.
+The Ashkenazi of Northern Europe were not accustomed to pronouncing the guttural sounds of Hebrew, like the ayn, and so stopped distinguishing between them.
 The Mizrahi Jews of Yemen, Syria and Iraq could.
 But they pronounced the r sound differently.

-Waves of migrants from Russia, South Europe and even America have added so many accents into the mix that many I speak to consider an “accent” to be not as important as simply speaking the language.
+Waves of migrants from Russia, South Europe and even America have added so many accents into the mix that many people to whom I speak consider an “accent” to be not as important as simply speaking the language.

 That’s what I think, anyway.
 Because I can’t pronounce the Ashkenazi resh no matter how hard I try.